Kyreria/Thema_09_Machine_learning/README.md

 First, make sure that the data contains the information given above and is in the /Data folder.

+Make sure to have the required packages installed for R, they are as follows; pander, ggplot2, dplyr & ggpubr.
+If they are not installed make sure to run the code that is below this:

+install.packages("pander")
+install.packages("ggplot2")
+install.packages("dplyr")
+install.packages("ggpubr")

-Then run the Thema-09_log.rmd to produce the pdf file.
+Then run the Thema-09_log.rmd to produce the pdf file for the EDA explanation.

 ###